What is an Escrow Deposit in a Real Estate Transaction?

 Escrow deposit vs earnest money, what is the difference?

 They are generally the same thing.
-Both refer to the good faith money a buyer places when going under contract.
+Both terms refer to the good faith money a buyer places in escrow when going under contract.

 Is the escrow deposit refundable?

 It depends on the contract.
-If a buyer cancels within a valid contingency and follows the notice requirements, the deposit is commonly returned.
-If the buyer defaults outside those protections, it may not be refundable.
+If a buyer cancels within a valid contingency and follows the notice requirements, the deposit is usually returned.
+If the buyer defaults outside those protections, the seller may keep the deposit.

 What is an escrow account in a real estate transaction?

-It is a separate account held by a neutral party such as a title company, attorney, or brokerage to hold funds safely until the terms of the agreement are satisfied.
+An escrow account is a separate account held by a neutral party, such as a title company, brokerage, or attorney, to safely hold funds during the contract period.

 Is an escrow deposit the same as a down payment?